CIBC-Internal/python/Doc/library/os.rst

    Create a directory named *path* with numeric mode *mode*.

+   If the directory already exists, :exc:`FileExistsError` is raised.

+   .. _mkdir_modebits:

    On some systems, *mode* is ignored.
 Where it is used, the current umask value is first masked out.
-If the directory already exists, :exc:`OSError` is raised.
+If bits other than the last 9 (i.e. the last 3 digits of the octal representation of the *mode*) are set, their meaning is platform-dependent.
+On some platforms, they are ignored and you should call :func:`chmod` explicitly to set them.

    This function can also support :ref:`paths relative to directory descriptors
    <dir_fd>`.

    It is also possible to create temporary directories; see the :mod:`tempfile` module's :func:`tempfile.mkdtemp` function.

-   Availability: Unix, Windows.

    .. versionadded:: 3.3
       The *dir_fd* argument.